 According to the Administration for Community Living, there are around 16,000 nursing homes across the United States.
 And with so many options available, it can be tough to choose the right one.

+A home care agency can help in locating the right place for your aging loved one.
 Always try to visit the nursing home in person before making a decision.
 This will give you a better idea about the facilities and staff.

 Here are a few tips that will help you select a nursing home that provides quality care for your elderly loved ones: